 In this formula, a is the radius of the fiber core, λ (lambda) is the wavelength of the light in a vacuum, n1 is the refractive index of the core and n2 is the refractive index of the cladding.

 This formula gives a dimensionless number which helps us know about the modal properties of the fiber.
 The larger the V number, the more modes it will be able to support; the smaller the V number, the closer to single-mode operation.
-In the graph below, you can see how the V number varies with fiber core sizes of 4, 6, 10, 20, and 50 microns, at different wavelengths.

 Principal usage of V number

 The V number thus becomes an important factor in the design of optical fibers and their optimizations, using which the desired parameters in the fibre may be obtained by changing the core diameter and the refractive indices.
 This makes it helpful in developing fibers with specific properties and performance desired in modal characteristics.
 Hence, the first and foremost application of the V-number is the identification of the mode of fiber, which means identifying whether an optical fiber will act as a single mode or multimode.
 If the V number is less than 2.405, then it acts like a single-mode fiber.
 Single-mode fibers can propagate only one mode of light and are quite essential to be used for communication at high bandwidths for longer distances and also in certain high precision material processing.
 This is because single-mode fibers have very low modal dispersion, hence increasing the data transmission rate with good signal quality.
-If the V number is greater than this threshold value, then the fiber becomes a supporter of multiple modes.
+If it is is greater than this threshold value, then the fiber becomes a supporter of multiple modes.
 Multi-mode fibers normally find their applications in cases where high data rates are not crucial with relatively small lengths of fiber.

 The V number is closely related to the cutoff wavelength, the wavelength above which a particular mode cannot propagate in the fiber.